Best flashlight brands from a reviewer’s perspective

 Emisar and Noctigon

-I put these 2 brands together because they are both owned by Hank Wang, owner of the Intl-outdoor shop.
-Hank is a Chinese-based flashlight manufacturer (and flashlight enthusiast) and solely focuses his efforts on building flashlights for the flashlight community.
-His flashlights are not mainstream.
+I put these 2 brands together because they are basically the same, both owned by Hank Wang, owner of the Intl-outdoor shop.
+Hank is a Chinese-based flashlight manufacturer (and flashlight enthusiast) and solely focuses on building flashlights for the flashlight community.
+His flashlights are not mainstream, so please keep that in mind.
+If you want something unique… check this out, if you don’t want sophisticated user interfaces, stay away.

 Emisar and Noctigon flashlights are probably one of the few brands where you choose your favorite LED emitters, including color tint and additional accessories.
 Both brands are not well known outside the flashlight community.
 All his produced flashlights are at the top of the list of flashaholics.
 Hank is heavily involved in the latest and greatest flashlight technology including the latest available flashlight firmware.
 He collaborates a lot with the community at budgetlightforum.com.
-A few flashlights we reviewed are the 10.000-lumen Emisar D18 and extremely far thrower: Noctigon K1.
-Hank always tries to reach the maximum possible.
+A few flashlights we reviewed are the 10.000-lumen Emisar D18 and the extremely far-reaching Noctigon K1.

 Fenix